Fb1234566/ERPC/README.md

 <!-- PROJECT INTRODUCTION -->
 ## Project introduction
 We've all been there at least once, watching a movie on our computer while sitting on the bed.
 In these moments, simple actions like adjusting the volume or pausing the movie can be annoying.
-That's why we came up with the ERPC project (Essential Remote PC Control), a device built with the Texas Instruments MSP432P401R board, the educational boosterpack MKII and the ESP32.
+That's why we came up with the ERPC project (Essential Remote PC Control), a device built with the Texas Instruments MSP432P401R board, the educational boosterpack MKII and the ESP-EYE.
 By using the joystick and some buttons, the remote control can emulate mouse functions, control the computer's volume, open a virtual keyboard and exit full-screen mode.
 <br>These are just some of the functions the remote control can perform. <br>By adding the appropriate sensors, many other features could be integrated, such as voice search through a microphone or the inclusion of a touch screen.
 <br>